Powerful Data Analysis in Excel

 7 What-If Analysis: What-If Analysis in Excel allows you to try out different values (scenarios) for formulas.

-8 Solver: Excel includes a tool called solver that uses techniques from the operations research to find optimal solutions for all kind of decision problems.
+8 Solver: Excel includes a tool called Solver that uses techniques from operations research, a field focused on optimizing decisions, to solve all kinds of problems.

 9 Analysis ToolPak: The Analysis ToolPak is an Excel add-in program that provides data analysis tools for financial, statistical and engineering data analysis.

 Become an Excel pro!
 You can find related examples and features on the right side of each chapterat the bottom of each chapter.
-Below you can find an overview.
+Below you can find a complete overview.

 2 Filter: Number and Text Filters | Date Filters | Advanced Filter | Data Form | Remove Duplicates | Outlining Data | Subtotal | Unique Values | FILTER function